Oriented Temperley--Lieb algebras and combinatorial Kazhdan--Lusztig theory

 The use of Temperley--Lieb style combinatorics for calculating Kazhdan--Lusztig polynomials goes back to work of Brundan and Stroppel in type $(A_n, A_k\times A_{n-k-1})$ \cite{MR2918294,MR2600694,MR2781018,MR2955190} and Cox and De Visscher in type $(D_n, A_{n-1})$ \cite{MR2813567}.
-In this paper, we generalise these ideas to all Hermitian symmetric pairs and lift the combinatorics to a higher structural level; we do this by interpreting these polynomials as graded-dimensions of ``anti-spherical modules" for $(W,P)$-Temperley--Lieb algebras.
+In this paper, we generalise these ideas to all Hermitian symmetric pairs and lift the combinatorics to a higher structural level; we do this by interpreting these polynomials as graded-dimensions of ``anti-spherical modules" for oriented Temperley--Lieb algebras of type $(W,P)$.
 The definition of these algebras and their anti-spherical modules is simple and uniformly given in terms of the underlying root system, see \cref{maindef,maindef2}.
-In \cref{results1} we prove that the $(W,P)$-Temperley--Lieb algebras admit diagrammatic visualisations, and use this to understand the graded structure of the algebra by way of {\em closed combinatorial formulas}.
-In \cref{results2} we apply these ideas to the anti-spherical module and hence prove Theorem A.
+We also relate these newly defined oriented Temperley--Lieb algebras of type $(W,P)$ to the generalised Temperley--Lieb algebras of type $W$ introduced by Fan and Graham.
+In Section 4, we give a proof of Theorem A for types $(D_n, D_{n-1})$, $(B_n, B_{n-1})$ and the exceptional types $(E_6, D_5)$ and $(E_7, E_6)$.
+From Section 5 onwards we focus solely on the remaining types, namely $(W,P)=(A_n, A_k\times A_{n-k-1})$, $(D_n, A_{n-1})$ and $(C_n, A_{n-1})$.
+In \cref{results1} we prove that the oriented Temperley--Lieb algebras admit a diagrammatic visualisation, and use this in \cref{sectiongrading} to understand the graded structure of the algebra by way of {\em closed combinatorial formulas}.
+In \cref{results2} we apply these ideas to the anti-spherical module and hence prove Theorem A for the remaining types.

 Further rewards of our approach will be harvested in the companion paper \cite{compan}.
 In \cite{compan}, we establish isomorphisms interrelating Hecke categories and use these isomorphisms in order to construct the basic algebras of these Hecke categories and prove that they are standard Koszul (this uses the results of this paper in order to deduce the required graded vector space dimension counts) and to prove that the $p$-Kazhdan--Lusztig polynomials are entirely independent of the prime $p\geq 0$.